James I. Nagy, Ph.D.

 - Identification of gap junction proteins, connexins, expressed by astrocytes, oligodendrocytes and neurons in the central nervous system.

-- Analysis of the regulation of glial gap junctional communication and the contribution of glial gap junctions to neural injury and to neuroprotection in animal models of stroke.
+- Analysis of the regulation of glial gap junctional communication and the contribution of glial gap junctions to neural injury.

 - Elucidation of the role of neuronal gap junctions and connexins in electrical synaptic transmission and inter-neuronal communication in the adult central nervous system in normal and disease conditions.